 - While holding all three sections, cross the right section over the top of the middle section, so that it becomes the new middle section.

 - Now, cross the left section over the new middle section.

 - Repeat crossing the sections over the middle, alternating between left and right.

-If you find that you have too much hair for a single plait, why not split into a couple of Dorothys?
+- If you find that you have too much hair for a single plait, you can always split it up into pigtail braids.

 Braided or Twisted Buns (a.k.a The Princess Leia)

-Your bike ride may not involve intergalactic space war, but if they work for Princess Leia, double buns will work for you.
+Your bike ride may not involve intergalactic space war, but if double buns can work for Princess Leia, they can surely work for your hair too!

 - Part the hair with a centre parting, as you would when styling pigtails.

 - Create two plaits, one from each of the two sections, and secure with a hairband.